Johnny Adair: 2000

-After his release, much of Adair's activities was bound up with violent internecine feuds within the UDA and between the UDA and other loyalist paramilitary groups.
+After his release, most of Adair's activities were bound up with violent internecine feuds within the UDA and between the UDA and other loyalist paramilitary groups.
 The motivation for such violence is sometimes difficult to piece together; it usually involves a combination of political differences over the ceasefires, rivalry over control of territory, and competition over the proceeds of organised crime.

 In August 2000 Adair claimed he had been attacked with a pipe bomb by the IRA.
 That same month, on 19 August, he organised a "loyalist day of culture" on the lower Shankill Road.
 He invited the five other brigadiers from the Inner Council to attend, along with loyalist Michael Stone and politicians John White and Frank McCoubrey.

 This event featured loyalist marching bands and a militant show of strength by the West Belfast Brigade.
 It also marked the start of a violent feud between the UDA and its main rival, the Ulster Volunteer Force (UVF).
 Clashes first broke outside the Diamond Jubilee on the Lower Shankill, then spread to the Rex Bar, a popular UVF drinking den where shots were fired and UVF members beaten up.
 Adair and his followers then attacked the homes of UVF members and their families in the Lower Shankill, forcing them out of the area, while orders were also sent to A Company in Highfield that the estate should be "cleansed" of UVF members.

 Adair's men also sacked the homes of Gusty Spence and Winston Churchill Rea as part of a move to drive the UVF off the Shankill.
 The UVF struck back on 21 August, killing two of Adair's allies, Jackie Coulter and Bobby Mahood, on the Crumlin Road.
 In response, C Company members burned down the headquarters of the UVF-linked Progressive Unionist Party (PUP).
 Adair was arrested on 22 August 2000 whilst he and Dodds were driving down the Shankill Road.
 As a result of his involvement in the violence, Secretary of State for Northern Ireland Peter Mandelson revoked Adair's early release and returned him to prison.
 This time he was sent to Maghaberry instead of the Maze.
 With command reverting to Dodds, UVF member Samuel Rockett was killed by C Company the following night.
 The UVF struck back and 4 more people on both sides were killed before the feud then petered out.